-As I mentioned, we just sent in the paperwork for our application to adopt.
+As I mentioned, we just sent the adoption application portion of our adoption paperwork.

 We checked into international adoption, but ran into several road blocks.

-First of all, I am affected by the Hay Wells syndrome of Ectodermal Dysplasia.
+First of all, I am affected by the AEC syndrome of Ectodermal Dysplasia.
 What does that have to do with adoption?
 Well, apparently, it disqualifies us from adopting from several countries according to at least two agencies.

 After much prayer and consideration, we decided to apply for the domestic infant program.

 I literally spent all day Tuesday working on the application.
 The application requires a current family photo.
 Would you believe that after scouring through my digi-files, I could not come up with a decent recent picture of the three of us for the application?